aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdiskaddendum.md

 ![ForLoop](./images/30 - The for statement the param3 is used in.png)

-- Within Ghidra it is also shown that this FOR loop is an assembly op referred to as MOVSD.REP
+- Within Ghidra it is also shown that this FOR loop is an assembly OP referred to as MOVSD.REP
     - The REP part refers to the fact that it is repeating.
     - The MOVSD part refers to the moving of data from one register to another.
 A doubleword, to be exact, which is 2 bytes.
     - It also happens that UTF-16 encoded characters are 2 bytes in size.
 Therefore, this may be an indication that the characters are UTF-16 encoded.
 - Upon some further investigation, it seems memcpy is VERY similar to the FUN function.
     - [https://www.cplusplus.com/reference/cstring/memcpy/](https://www.cplusplus.com/reference/cstring/memcpy/)
-    - Some more investigation required!
 - It seems they do not compile the same, however, something similar to how the FOR loop works is done with memcpy, so it or something similar may convert to it.
     - It is for these reasons that I don’t think the mystery function is some custom, dynamic boot record generator.
     - It is probably either a custom function similar to memcpy (perhaps so there’re less dependencies needed), a variant of memcpy, or a much older version of memcpy.